bash99/pgobuild_percona_server/README.md

 Binary build use 5.7.19 is running in production on about 100- servers for one and half years, no crash reported.

-System avg loads decrease about 14% in first week.
+System avg load decreased about 14% in first week.

 ## Quick Start